adarshsrivastava23/CashMan-3001/README.md

 2. Open terminal/Command prompt in the base package where pom.xml is present
 3. run "mvn clean package"

+Steps to Test application by running JUnit test cases
+1. Open terminal/Command prompt in the base package where pom.xml is present
+2. run "mvn clean test"

 Steps to run application
 1. Open terminal/Command prompt in the base package where pom.xml is present
 2. run "java -jar target/CashMan-3001-0.0.1-SNAPSHOT.jar"

 I have User Springboot 2.0.0.RELEASE version with following starter projects
 1. web